top of page

 The $129 Ice Cube: A True Story from the Field

-Last night around 8pm, I was out servicing a familiar home—my 3rd grade teacher Ms. Knighton.
-Her AC had stopped cooling, and by the time I got her back to comfortable, I was already on call number two.
+Last night around 8 PM, I was out servicing a familiar home—my 3rd-grade teacher, Ms. Knighton.
+Her AC had stopped cooling, and by the time I got her back to comfort, I was already on call number two.

-The next customer called just before dinner, and since it was after-hours, I let him know it’d be a $129 investment for the visit.
-He agreed, and off I went.
+Just before dinner, the next customer called.
+Since it was after hours, I informed him it would be a $129 investment for the visit.
+He agreed, so I headed to his home.

-As soon as I got to his house and walked to the outdoor unit, I saw it immediately: his AC was frozen solid.
+As soon as I arrived and checked the outdoor unit, I noticed the issue right away: his AC was frozen solid.

 I looked him dead in the eye and said, “Well… you just paid me $129 for 12 seconds of work.”

-Or shut the system down and run the heater for a bit to speed up the thaw
+• Shut the system down and run the heater for a bit to speed up the thaw.

-His kids were getting ready for bed and comfort mattered, so he elected for me to come back in the morning.
+His kids were getting ready for bed, and comfort mattered.
+So, he chose to have me come back in the morning.

-That visit inspired this blog—because this didn’t have to happen.
-Let’s talk about why AC units freeze up, what to do if it happens, and how to prevent it in the first place.
+That visit inspired this blog.
+This situation didn't have to happen.
+Let's discuss why AC units freeze up, what to do if it happens, and how to prevent it in the first place.

 First Things First: Check This When Your AC Stops Cooling

-When your air conditioner isn’t keeping up, don’t panic.
-Go through this checklist before calling in the cavalry:
+When your air conditioner isn’t functioning, don’t panic.
+Go through this checklist before calling in help:

-Go outside and check if the AC unit is running.
+Go outside and see if the unit is running.

-If it’s not, check the breaker and the float switch (usually in the attic near your indoor unit or pan).
+2. If it’s not, check the breaker and the float switch (usually located in the attic near your indoor unit or pan).

-If it is running, inspect the copper refrigerant lines (the ones connecting the outdoor unit to the home).
+If it’s running, check the copper refrigerant lines that connect the outdoor unit to the home.

-If it’s not sweating, that often means you’re low on refrigerant or there’s another issue affecting performance.
+6. If it’s not sweating, it often indicates you’re low on refrigerant or there’s another performance issue.

-This quick triage helps you determine whether it’s a simple electrical issue, airflow restriction, or refrigerant-related.
+This quick evaluation can help determine whether the problem is due to a simple electrical issue, airflow restriction, or refrigerant-related.

 What Causes an AC to Freeze Up?

 If your system is turning into an icebox, it’s not just bad luck.
-Here are the most common culprits:
+Common culprits include:

-Low refrigerant – Usually from a leak.
-Low pressure causes the coil to get too cold.
+• Low Refrigerant: Usually due to a leak.
+Low pressure causes the coil to become too cold.

-Airflow issues – Dirty filter, clogged evaporator coil, or a dusty blower wheel can choke off airflow.
+• Airflow Issues: A dirty filter, clogged evaporator coil, or dusty blower wheel can restrict airflow.

-Dirty evaporator coil – Even a thin layer of dust acts like a sweater on your coil.
+• Dirty Evaporator Coil: Even a thin layer of dust can act like a sweater on your coil.

-Combination of the above – Often, it’s not just one thing.
-HVAC systems are ecosystems, not single parts.
+• Multiple Factors: Often, it’s not just one issue.
+HVAC systems are complex ecosystems.

 What to Do if Your AC Is Frozen

-So you went outside and found a popsicle where your AC unit should be.
+So you've discovered a popsicle instead of your AC unit.
 Here’s how to handle it:

-✅ Step 1: Call a 5-Star AC Company You Trust
+✅ Step 1: Call a Reliable AC Company

-This isn’t the time to gamble.
-A frozen AC is usually a symptom of a bigger problem.
-At Heat and Air Gurus, we’ve fixed thousands of these issues and can walk you through it with honesty and transparency.
+Don't gamble with your comfort.
+A frozen AC usually indicates a more significant problem.
+At Heat and Air Gurus, we’ve resolved thousands of these issues, guiding you through the process with honesty and transparency.

 ✅ Step 2: Shut Off the Outdoor Unit

 Flip the breaker or pull the disconnect outside.
-You need to stop refrigerant flow to prevent further freezing.
+Stopping the refrigerant flow prevents further freezing.

-✅ Step 3: Leave the Indoor Fan Running
+✅ Step 3: Keep the Indoor Fan Running

 Switch the thermostat to “Fan On” (not Auto).
-Moving air helps melt the ice.
+This helps move air to melt the ice.

 ✅ Step 4: Monitor for Leaks

-Keep an eye on your indoor unit and drain pan.
-Sometimes, ice forms beyond the pan and as it melts, it can spill into your attic.
-If water starts to drip through the ceiling, that’s an emergency.
+Watch the indoor unit and drain pan closely.
+Sometimes, ice forms beyond the pan.
+As it melts, it can overflow into your attic.
+If water starts dripping through the ceiling, it’s an emergency.

-This sounds funny, but we see it all the time.
-The most efficient way to deal with a frozen AC is to start the defrost process ASAP, then call once it’s thawed.
+It may sound comical, but we see it often.
+The most efficient way to deal with a frozen AC is to start the defrost process promptly and then call for help once it’s thawed.

 How to Prevent Your AC from Freezing Up

-Here’s how you can keep your system healthy and avoid late-night service calls:
+Here’s how you can maintain your system’s health and avoid late-night service calls:

-Change your filters monthly (or more if you have pets or allergies)
+• Regular Filter Changes: Change your filters monthly, or more often if you have pets or allergies.

-Schedule annual maintenance with a pro to clean coils, check pressures, and inspect ductwork
+• Annual Maintenance: Schedule yearly check-ups with a professional to clean coils, check pressures, and inspect ductwork.

 Final Word: Don’t Wait for a Freeze-Up to Call

-If your system’s been acting up—or if you want a second opinion from someone who actually cares more about your comfort than the upsell—we’re your guys.
+If your system is acting strangely—or if you want a second opinion from someone who cares about your comfort more than upselling—look no further.

-📍 Based right here in Carrollton/Plano, Heat and Air Gurus is the go-to for DFW families who want honest advice, fast service, and no pressure.
+📍 Based in Carrollton/Plano, Heat and Air Gurus is the trusted choice for DFW families.
+We provide honest advice, fast service, and no pressure.

-Give us a shout before your system turns into an ice sculpture.
+Give us a shout before your system becomes an ice sculpture.

 Call Heat and Air Gurus today or book online!